Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Observational Data Analysis

 \subsection{Description of likelihood Contours for parameters and $H(z)$ vs $z$ plots for different datasets}

-Here, we will present and describe the likelihood contours that are generated for the model parameters using different datasets.
-We will also present the $H(z)$ vs $z$ plots for different datasets.
-The likelihood contours will show probabilistic bounds on the estimated value of the free parameters of the model.
-The $H(z)$ vs $z$ plots will give the Hubble parameter fit of the theoretical model with the observational data, and also compare the results with those of the standard $\Lambda$CDM model.
-Every contour plot summarizes the posterior distributions of the model parameters $\alpha$, $\lambda$, and $\tilde{\beta}$ for a particular dataset via Markov Chain Monte Carlo (MCMC) sampling.
-The analysis is carried out using datasets, which constrain the model parameters through Bayesian inference.
-The diagonal panels of the corner plot show the marginalized posterior distributions for each parameter individually.
-The off-diagonal panels display the joint posterior distributions for each parameter pair, with contours representing the 68\% and 95\% credible regions.
+Here we present and describe the likelihood contours generated for the model parameters using different observational datasets.
+In addition, we show the corresponding $H(z)$ versus $z$ plots obtained for these datasets.
+The likelihood contours provide probabilistic bounds on the estimated values of the free parameters of the model.
+The $H(z)$ vs $z$ plots illustrate the fit of the theoretical Hubble parameter with the observational data and allow a comparison with the predictions of the standard $\Lambda$CDM model.
+Each contour plot summarizes the posterior distributions of the five model parameters $\alpha$, $\lambda$, $\tilde{\beta}$, $H_{0}$, and $\Omega_{m0}$ obtained through Markov Chain Monte Carlo (MCMC) sampling.
+The analysis is performed using different observational datasets that constrain the model parameters within a Bayesian inference framework.
+The diagonal panels of the corner plots represent the marginalized posterior distributions for each parameter individually.
+The off-diagonal panels show the joint posterior distributions for each pair of parameters, where the contours correspond to the $68\%$ (1$\sigma$) and $95\%$ (2$\sigma$) credible regions.
+These contours illustrate the allowed parameter ranges as well as the correlations among the cosmological parameters.

-In Figure (\ref{fig1}), the analysis is performed using the Hubble dataset.
-The best-fit values and corresponding $1\sigma$ uncertainties are obtained as $\alpha = 1.00 \pm 0.10$, $\lambda = 0.70 \pm 0.07$, and $\tilde{\beta} = 1.00 \pm 0.10$.
-The nearly circular shapes of these contours indicate that the parameters are essentially uncorrelated, implying that they are independently constrained by the Hubble dataset without significant parameter degeneracy.

-In Figure (\ref{fig2}) we have used the CC dataset and the best-fit values and corresponding $1\sigma$ uncertainties are obtained as: $\alpha = 1.00 \pm 0.20$, $\lambda = 0.70 \pm 0.14$, and $\tilde{\beta} = 0.996 \pm 0.20$.
-Here, the shapes of the joint probability contours are less circular than in the previous figure, which shows reduced un-correlation between the parameters.
-This implies that they are less independently constrained by the data.

-In Figure (\ref{fig3}), the analysis is done with Baryon Acoustic Oscillation (BAO) data.
-The most probable values and their associated $1\sigma$ uncertainties are obtained as: $\alpha = 1.79^{+0.27}_{-0.41}$, $\lambda = 1.38^{+0.21}_{-0.32}$, and $\tilde{\beta} = 1.17^{+0.19}_{-0.27}$.
-The nearly elliptical and somewhat symmetric shapes of the contours suggest minimal degeneracy and weak correlation between most parameter pairs, implying that the model parameters are largely independently constrained by the data.
-The relatively narrow and well-defined posterior distributions indicate robust parameter estimation from the observations.

-Figure (\ref{fig4}) presents the results for the gamma-ray burst (GRB) dataset.
-The mean and $1\,\sigma$ uncertainty of the parameters for this case is obtained as $\alpha = 1.00 \pm 0.10$, $\lambda = 0.701 \pm 0.070$, and $\tilde{\beta} = 0.999 \pm 0.099$.
-The contours are nearly circular, indicating negligible correlation among the parameters; each is independently constrained by the data.